ethersync/ethersync/README.md

 > [!CAUTION]
 > The project is under active development right now.
 Everything might change, break, or move around quickly.

-## Current Features
+## Features

 -   👥 Real-time collaborative text editing
 -   📍 See other people's cursors
 -   🗃️ Work on entire projects
 -   🛠️ Sync changes done by text editors and external tools
 -   ✒️ Local-first: You always have full access, even offline
 -   🇳 Fully-featured Neovim plugin
+-   🪟 VS Code plugin
 -   🧩 Simple protocol for writing new editor plugins
 -   🌐 Peer-to-peer connections, no need for a server
 -   🔒 Encrypted connections secured by a shared password

-## Planned features

-- 🪟 VS Code plugin
-- 🔄 Individual undo/redo (we probably won't work on this soon)

 ## Documentation